andrewmcodes/bridgetown-plausible-tag/README.md

 [bridgetown-plausible-starter](https://github.com/andrewmcodes/bridgetown-plausible-starter)

 This starter can be used to reproduce issues as well as provide an example of the plugin's usage.

+You can view the live version at: [andrewmcodes.github.io/bridgetown-plausible-starter](https://andrewmcodes.github.io/bridgetown-plausible-starter/).

 ## Contributing